 How my garden taught me about working with strengths

-Right now, in the hottest part of summer, I have a sweet flowerbed full of different types of plants, bearing a multitude of shapes and colours in their flowers.
-It is always full of bees, brings me a great deal of joy, and is often remarked upon by people walking on the nearby public pathway.
+When I first wrote this article, we were in the hottest part of a very hot summer.
+I had a sweet flowerbed full of different types of plants, bearing a multitude of shapes and colours in their flowers.
+It was always full of bees, brought me a great deal of joy, and was often remarked upon by people walking on the nearby public pathway.

-It needs regular watering to keep the blooms looking good, as we’re having a sunny, windy season (thanks, La Niña weather event!).
-And beyond the initial planting and the ongoing watering, I also have to pop in regularly to remove weeds, add fertiliser, and occasionally pinch out or chop back a plant that’s running rampant.
+It needed regular watering to keep the blooms looking good, as it was also a windy summer.
+And beyond the initial planting and the ongoing watering, I had to pop in regularly to remove weeds, add fertiliser, and occasionally pinch out or chop back a plant that was running rampant.

-And this garden is so much more pleasing than my spring garden, even though they have both been planted in the same flowerbed.
+And that garden was so much more pleasing than my spring garden, even though they were both planted in the same flowerbed.

-In winter last year, I got rather enthusiastic and planted hundreds of flower bulbs in a small area.
+The previous winter, I had gotten rather enthusiastic and planted hundreds of flower bulbs in a small area.
 My vision was for a profusion of different blossoms, flowering from late winter to early summer.
 My results were terrible!
 Barely anything bloomed, and what did was mostly a single type.

 At first, I assumed that there was something wrong with the bulbs I’d planted.
 I decided to find a different supplier for next year’s bulbs.
 Then I figured that the soil was poor, so I made a note to get more fertiliser next year.